World > Africa > Middle Africa > Equatorial Guinea

 Exercise increased caution in Equatorial Guinea due to crime and health.

-Country Summary: While not common, crime - such as robbery - remains a concern throughout Equatorial Guinea.
+Country Summary: Robbery remains a concern throughout Equatorial Guinea.
 Local police may lack the resources to respond effectively to more serious crimes.
-Police and military checkpoints are common throughout the country and can restrict freedom of movement.
-The borders may close without notice.
-It is recommended to always travel with your passport and valid visa.
+Police and military checkpoints are common and can restrict movement.
+Borders may close without notice.
+Always travel with your passport and valid visa.

-Read the country information page for additional information on travel to Equatorial Guinea.
+- Read the Country Information Page for additional information on travel to Equatorial Guinea.

-If you decide to travel to Equatorial Guinea:
+- If you decide to travel to Equatorial Guinea:

-- Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
+- Enroll in the Smart Traveler Enrollment Program (STEP) to receive messages and Alerts from the U.S. Embassy and make it easier to locate you in an emergency.

 - Prepare a contingency plan for emergency situations.
 Review the Traveler’s Checklist.

-- Visit the CDC page for the latest Travel Health Information related to your travel.
+- Visit the CDC page for the latest Travel Health Information related to your travel and return to the United States.